scylladb/scylladb/docs/dev/service_levels.md

     service_level text PRIMARY KEY,
     timeout duration,
     workload_type text)

+    CREATE TABLE system_distributed_everywhere.service_levels_v2 (
+    service_level text PRIMARY KEY,
+    timeout duration,
+    workload_type text)
 ```

+The table `system_distributed.service_levels` is the old one and should not be queried, since it may contain outdated configuration.
+Instead, the configuration is stored in `system_distributed_everywhere.service_levels_v2`.

 The table is used to store and distribute the service levels configuration.
 The table column names meanings are: